painfulexistence/lua-dialect-playground/README.md

-# Lua Dialects Playground 🛝
+# Lua Dialect Playground 🛝

 ## Building
 On macOS, run the following script first to install dependencies and set up env variables: